Emergency debate (Standing Order No. 24)

 Members of Parliament are no different from others who are unable to perform their jobs fully from home and are now returning to their workplaces.
 I understand that many Members will feel concerned about their particular circumstances, but they can be reassured by the significant changes made to make the parliamentary estate covid-19-secure.
 It is clear to anyone in Westminster that, while we have emerged from the initial stage of lockdown, we are by no means back to normal.
 That is why I made it clear before the Whitsun recess that I would work with the House authorities to explore ways in which those unable to come here can continue to contribute.

 I have every sympathy with Members who feel that the constraints of the pandemic prevent them from being able to attend in Westminster.
 The work of scrutiny is so important that it is right that we have brought forward a motion to allow those affected to have their say during scrutiny proceedings, but I remain conscious of how important it is that Members who participate in the decision-making process of the House ought and need to do so in person.
 As we saw last week, the decision on whether to vote Aye or No is a public one, for which individual Members can often find themselves held to account.
-It is a decision that should only ever be taken after the kind of serious consideration and engagement which is only possible when all those concerned are in Westminster.
+It is a decision that should only ever be taken after the kind of serious consideration and engagement that is only possible when all those concerned are in Westminster.
 By the time Members are asked to vote, Ministers want to have had the chance to talk through fully any specific concerns of individuals or groups.
 That remains my strong view.

 I am grateful to the Procedure Committee for its willingness to support the Government’s desire to extend proxy voting.
 Last week, the House unanimously agreed to make this available to Members who are unable to attend at Westminster because they are at high risk from coronavirus because they are either clinically extremely vulnerable or clinically vulnerable.
 In making judgments of this kind, I have sought to balance the competing priorities of this place in a way that looks at Parliament as a whole.
 As I have maintained throughout, the Government are listening to Members across the House.
 I am—I hope this will please the hon.
 Member for Rhondda and the right hon.
 Member for Orkney and Shetland—giving thought to bringing forward a motion that extends proxy voting beyond what has already been agreed by the House, to include Members who are more widely affected by the pandemic.